commanderxa/nexus/README.md

 ## License

-The current state of project licesing is not defined, hence all the uses of this project have to be sanctioned by the owner.
+The current state of project licensing is not defined, hence all the uses of this project have to be sanctioned by the owner.